Superconducting order parameter in aperiodic binary systems: Summary and Conclusions

-From the experimental perspectives, these QCs have been shown to be synthesized by the electron or single-beam holography~\cite{Vardeny2013, Matarazzo2011, Zito2008}.
-Various QCs and their approximants have also been experimentally realized by proper choice of compound materials, like Al-Mg-Zn, Al-Cu-Li, Mg-Ga-Al-Zn alloys~\cite{Takeuchi1995, Windisch1994, Mizutani1993, Saito2020}.
-The superconducting phases in the Fibonacci QC and its approximants have been uncovered in Al-Zn-Mg alloy~\cite{kamiya2018}.
+From the experimental perspectives, these ABSs have been shown to be synthesized by the electron or single-beam holography~\cite{Vardeny2013, Matarazzo2011, Zito2008}.
+Various QPSs and their approximants have also been experimentally realized by proper choice of compound materials, like Al-Mg-Zn, Al-Cu-Li, Mg-Ga-Al-Zn alloys~\cite{Takeuchi1995, Windisch1994, Mizutani1993, Saito2020}.
+The superconducting phases in the Fibonacci QPS and its approximants have been uncovered in Al-Zn-Mg alloy~\cite{kamiya2018}.
 This provides a way for the experimental realizations in a broader range of aperiodic systems for both $1$D and $2$D systems including Penrose and Moire patterns in twisted materials~\cite{Li2024, Wang1987, Kumar1986, Ezzi2024, Gierer1998, Smerdon2008, Iwasaki2021, Hayashida2007}.

-Our findings not only enrich the theoretical understanding of the pair formation in a broad range of QCs, but also offer valuable guidance for the experimental realization since this approach will help in determining the most promising structure for realizing the pair formation phase.
-These results may also serve as a useful theoretical foundation for interpreting calorimetric measurements in engineered QCs.
+Our findings not only enrich the theoretical understanding of the pair formation in a broad range of ABSs, but also offer valuable guidance for the experimental realization since this approach will help in determining the most promising structure for realizing the pair formation phase.
+These results may also serve as a useful theoretical foundation for interpreting calorimetric measurements in engineered ABSs.
+The appearance of multiple gaps and filling dependence can be related to the behavior of the OP which we keep as the future outlook.
 Note that, in the present study, we do not confirm any superconductivity.
-It needs further investigations which we plan for the future study.
+We only confirm the possibility of pair formation.
+It needs further investigation of the phase coherence or superfluid density, which we plan to address in a future study.